Raymond is helping lead others out of the same darkness where he once was.

 "I've become a beacon to other people—to ex-murderers, to ex-gang members—who are coming out of the darkness and into the light."

-But as he stood in church, confronted by the niece of the woman he killed, he wondered what he could possibly say or do for someone who only knew Raymond at his worst.
+But as Raymond stood in church, confronted by the niece of the woman he killed, he wondered what he could possibly say or do for someone who only knew him at his worst.

-Overwhelmed with compassion, Raymond immediately embraced the woman.
-He and his wife prayed with her, and God's restoration began.
+Raymond and his wife prayed with her, and God's restoration began.